-You’ll find Quick Answers to basic questions here, like “How can I get effective mental health treatment and behavioral support started for my child in a month or less if I live in Delaware, Montgomery or Philadelphia Counties?” and “Why is it harder to get the same services for my child if I live in Chester County?”
+You’ll find Quick Answers to basic questions here, like “How can I get effective mental health treatment and behavioral support started for my child in a month or less if I live in Delaware, Montgomery or Philadelphia Counties?” and “Why is it impossible to get the same services for my child if I live in Chester County?”

 - What exactly are these “Behavioral Health Rehabilitation Services” – “BHRS” or “wraparound” services?